HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Peace Lily - Potentially the most famous houseplant in the world to grow in low light conditions.
 Photo By Judy A.

 Both are perfectly fulfilling the definition of a surviving rather than thriving plant.
-Yes, you don't need to tell me, I already know I'm a very bad person.
-My excuse is that I want some greenery in these spots and they're literally the only ones that will take such low light levels.
+Yes, you don't need to tell me, I'm happy to admit my botanical transgressions; my rationale is simply the desire for greenery in these areas, and they're literally the only plants that will tolerate these dim conditions.

 8